Skip to content

 $_CONDOR_SCRATCH_DIR/.condor_creds/igwn.use

-To use this token with client tools that do not support discovering tokens inside $_CONDOR_CREDS, you can set the environment variable BEARER_TOKEN_FILE in your condor submit file:
+To use this token with client tools that do not support discovering tokens inside $_CONDOR_CREDS (such as the CVMFS client), you can set the environment variable BEARER_TOKEN_FILE in your condor submit file:

 environment = "BEARER_TOKEN_FILE=$$(CondorScratchDir)/.condor_creds/igwn.use"

-Tokens are generated and stored on the access point independently of the jobs that request them, so multiple concurrent or consecutive jobs may not use different token permissions without special considerations.
+Tokens are generated and stored on an Access Point using the IGWN issuer independently of the jobs that request them, so multiple concurrent or consecutive jobs may not use different token permissions without special considerations.
+This does not apply to Access Points using the AP issuer, because no customization of permissions or services is possible for those tokens, and the token that condor generates in that case will never be placed where other applications can see it.

 Submitting a second job that requires different token permissions from an existing job may result in a submission failure that looks something like this: